-Project: Assessment of the Bordas-Carnot losses within the diffuser of a tidal barrage using near-field CFD modelling
+Project: Assessment of the Borda-Carnot Losses in a bulb turbine diffuser using near-field CFD models

 Supervisors: Professors Thorsten Stoesser and Shunqi Pan